-

 - Streamline Trade Regulations for Increased Business Between Canada and the United States

-Check out the detailed policy book of the below 24 resolutions click here
+Check out the detailed policy book of the above 24 resolutions click here

 Check out all national resolutions click here